kintone-labs/kintone-ui-component/website/versioned_docs/version-0.2.0/components/MultipleChoice.md

 </details>

 ### getValue()
-Get the checked values of the checkbox.
+Get the checked values of multiple choice.

 **Parameter**